If you’re wondering “How much is $80,000 per year an hour?” And all those other paycheck related deductions, we’ve got you covered with all the info!

 I’m so glad you asked this!
 One of the most crucial long-term financial planning decisions is contributing to your employer’s workplace retirement plan.

-Matching is based on a percentage of the money you put in.
-So, if you contribute 5% of your gross income to a typical 401k, they will match it as well.
-Companies generally have a maximum amount they will contribute; 5% is a common figure.
+Companies usually match a specific amount (as a percentage) of the pay that you put in.
+So if you put 5% of your gross income into a traditional 401k, they will also match that 5%.
+Usually, companies have a max amount that they will contribute; 5% is a realistic figure to use.

-- = a difference of $2,092 in net pay (before medical and other misc deductions).
+- = a difference of $2,748 in take-home pay (before medical and other misc deductions).

-The graph below shows what a 5% retirement contribution looks like ($375 a month) plus a 5% company match over the span of 30 years.
-Don’t forget that you’ll probably get raises throughout your career, which will cause your eventual overall balance to rise.
+The graph below shows what a 5% retirement contribution looks like ($333 a month) plus a 5% company match over the span of 30 years.
+Don’t forget that you’ll probably get raises along the way too, which will bump up your future total balance.